-BEng/BSc in Computer Science.
+BEng/BSc in Computer Science

-On successful completion of Stage 2, a student who has taken the Stage 2 Embedded Systems project module may transfer from MEng in Computer Science with Artificial Intelligence to MEng in Computer Science with Embedded Systems Engineering or BEng in Computer Science with Embedded Systems Engineering, subject to any restrictions on lengthening the programme.
+On successful completion of Stage 2, a student who has taken the Stage 2 Embedded Systems Project module may transfer from MEng in Computer Science and Embedded Systems to BEng in Computer Science with Embedded Systems Engineering.

-NB Students need to achieve an average mark of at least 55% at the end of Stage 2 to continue on any of the MEng programmes Restricted transfers:
+\NB Students need to achieve an average mark of at least 55% at the end of Stage 2 to continue on any of the MEng programmes

+Restricted transfers:

 Transfers between Computer Science programmes and the Computer Science and Mathematics joint degree programmes are not normally permitted, owing to incompatible core modules.
+Transfer off MEng:

-Transfers are not normally permitted after stage 2.
-However, a student who successfully completes stage 3 of the MEng in Computer Science with Artificial Intelligence, but fails to achieve the conditions for entry to stage 4 of the MEng in Computer Science with Artificial Intelligence, or who cannot complete stage 4, or does not pass stage 4 of the MEng in Computer Science with Artificial Intelligence, is transferred the BSc Computer Systems, an exit-only award (and a route without PSRB accreditation)
+Transfers are not normally permitted after Stage 2.
+However, a student who successfully completes stage 3 of the MEng in Computer Science with Embedded Systems, but fails to achieve the conditions for entry to Stage 4 of the MEng in Computer Science with Embedded Systems, or who cannot complete Stage 4, or does not pass Stage 4 of the MEng in Computer Science with Embedded Systems, is transferred to the BSc Computer Systems, an exit-only award (and a route without PSRB accreditation)

+mareat i or to desired tation.

-ii) Transfers out of the programme will be possible? (please select Y/N)
+ii) Transfers out of the programme will be possible? (please select Y/N) Yes

 Additional details:

-A student can apply to transfer to the "with a year in industry" variant of their degree at any time up, normally up to the end of Stage 1, if a suitable placement can be obtained.
-A student on any "with a year in industry" route who does not obtain a placement, who does not complete or is deemed otherwise to have failed the placement is transferred to the standard variant.
+A student can apply to transfer to the "with a year in industry" variant of their degree at any time up o the end of Stage 2, if a suitable placement can be obtained.
+A student on any "with a year in industry" route who does not obtain a placement, who does not complete or is deemed otherwise to have failed the placement, is transferred to the standard variant.

-On successful completion of stage 1, a student may transfer between MEng in Computer Science with Artificial Intelligence and MEng in Computer Science with Embedded Systems Engineering,
+On successful completion of Stage 1, a student may transfer between MEng in Computer Science with Embedded Systems Engineering and MEng in Computer Science,